april-tools/mtpc/README.md

 # Overview:
+This project contains our implementation of Multi-Token Prediction (MTP) with circuits.
-This is based on the [KellerJordan/modded-nanogpt](https://github.com/KellerJordan/modded-nanogpt).
+The code is based on the [KellerJordan/modded-nanogpt](https://github.com/KellerJordan/modded-nanogpt).

 # TODOS